 Here, courtesy of revisionist history, the socialist (Louis Arcella) and capitalist (Joaquim de Almeida) candidates both rely on assistance from two American PR firms led by Pat Candy (Billy Bob Thornton) and Jane Bodine (Sandra Bullock), respectively.
 The entertaining adventure pits a flirtatious and crafty mercenary against an idealistic ex-alcoholic in a battle of wits marked by deception and dirty tricks.

 Instead of making a pure political thriller, director Green has cut the tension with moments of levity and sexual innuendo.
 As a result, the movie works very well as formulaic Hollywood fare.

 The movie is a light-hearted primer in how to mount a smear campaign that manipulates a banana republic to vote against its own self-interest.

 Very Good (***).
-Rated PG-13 for mature themes involving violence and substance abuse.
-Running time: 97 minutes.
-Distributor: Paramount Pictures.
+Rated R for profanity and sexual references.
+In English and Spanish with subtitles.
+Running time: 108 minutes.
+Distributor: Warner Brothers Pictures.